-The pPlantain is a food crop that is grown in the countries of the humid tropics for its fruit called plantain.
-Worldwide, plantain is the fourth most important crop after rice, wheat, and maize [1].
+Plantain is a food crop that is grown in the countries of the humid tropics for its fruit called plantain.
+Worldwide, plantain is the fourth most important crop after rice, wheat and maize [1].
 Sub-Saharan Africa produces almost 70% of the world's plantain production.
-Uganda, Cameroon, Ghana, Côte d'Ivoire, Rwanda, and the Democratic Republic of Congo are the main producers of plantain [2].
+Uganda, Cameroon, Ghana, Côte d'Ivoire, Rwanda and the Democratic Republic of Congo are the main producers of plantain [2].
 In Côte d'Ivoire, plantain is the second most consumed food after rice [3].
-Moreover, it is the 4th most important food crop after rice, cassava, and yams [4], with 1,600,000 tonnes produced each year by 2,500,000 active farmers, 80% of whom are women [5].
+Moreover, it is the 4th most important food crop after rice, cassava and yams [4], with 1,600,000 tonnes produced each year by 2,500,000 active farmers, 80% of whom are women [5].
 It thus contributes to the diversification of farmers' incomes and the fight against poverty.
 However, bananas are subject to numerous parasitic constraints, among which fungal diseases contribute significantly to the drop in yields [6].
-Indeed, the fungus Mycosphaerella M. fijiensis, the causal agent of black leaf streak disease (BLSD), is one of the main limiting factors in banana cultivation.
+Indeed, the fungus M. fijiensis, the causal agent of black leaf streak disease (BLSD), is one of the main limiting factors in banana cultivation.
 The economic consequences of MRN are serious, as losses can represent 50% of the crop [7].
 Moreover, the incidence of parasitism is such that the chemical control recommended for intensive cropping systems is inappropriate for plantain because it is a small-scale crop.
 Indeed, large quantities of pesticides are required to control BLSD, up to 50 fungicide applications per year [7].
 Thus, the ecological costs to the environment of using fungicides to control BLSD are high, as are the resulting economic costs.
 Moreover, Stover and Simmonds [8] evaluated the costs of pesticides at 27% of production.
 Consequently, it is necessary to look for effective and accessible alternatives to chemical control for sustainable ecoproduction in plantain.
 One of these alternatives is to give plants the ability to defend themselves or to increase their defenses instead of fighting the pest directly by using elicitors or natural plant defenses stimulators [9; 10].
-Moreover, the elicitors enable the production of defense metabolites to be activated without the plant being attacked by pathogens; and among these metabolites, phenolic compounds occupy a prominent place [9-; 11].
+Moreover, elicitors activate the synthesis of defense compounds without the plant being attacked by pathogens; and among them, phenolic compounds occupy a prominent place [9; 11].
 The plant is ready to retaliate in the event of a subsequent attack and simultaneously resist a wide spectrum of pathogens [12].
-The aim of this study was is study aimed to evaluate the synergistic action of two elicitors or stimulators of natural plant defense, vacciplant® and calliete®, on the synthesis of defense metabolites and their impact on tolerance to Mycosphaerella M. fijiensis, responsible of for the black leaf streak disease in banana.
+This study aimed to evaluate the synergistic action of two elicitors or stimulators of natural plant defense, vacciplant and calliete, on the synthesis of defense metabolites and their impact on tolerance to M. fijiensis, responsible for the black leaf streak disease (BLSD) in banana.